The Duchess of Malfi: Cruelty

 The relationship between the Duchess and her brothers is rooted in cruelty.
 The brothers often try to manipulate her and drive her mad.
 This cruelty is first evident when the Cardinal and Ferdinand lock the Duchess in her own home.
 Ferdinand deceives the Duchess into thinking that he cares: "I come to seal my peace with you. / Here's a hand, / To which you have vowed much love. / The ring upon't / You gave"(4.1 42–44).
 In the darkness, the Duchess thinks that Ferdinand is asking for her forgiveness when he reaches out his hand, and so she kisses it; when the lights come on she sees the dead bodies of her husband and children, and believes she just kissed her husband's severed hand.
 But in reality, Ferdinand used wax figures to trick her into thinking her family is dead.
 This deception and cruelty cause the Duchess physical and emotional torment throughout the play.
 At the end of the play, the Duchess is strangled at the request of her brothers.

 Class

 The Duchess argues that high class is not an indicator of a good man.
-At the time, Italy was moving into capitalism and one no longer needed to be born into wealth to obtain it.
 Though the Duchess and her brothers are aware of this, her brothers, concerned with wealth and honour, nevertheless strive to dismantle her marriage to Antonio while disapproving of their sister's love life.
 Ferdinand is particularly obsessed with the idea of inheriting the fortune to which his sister is entitled, because it would protect his social and financial status.
 Ultimately the Duchess is put to death for remarrying into a lower class.